Engin-Boot/capture-behavior-of-a-visit-counter-srivatsav1998/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given we have unique cards issued for patients and all this information is logged in hospital servers as per date.
+  Given we have unique cards issued for patients and hospital servers log this information per day.

-  When a button which displays the patient visits against the type of day is pressed
+  When the director presses the show button

-  Then a pie chart is displayed with the required content in it.
+  Then we will show a pie chart with the required content in it.

 Scenario: Compute parking slots to reserve for visiting specialists